-The governing board will conduct the appropriate pre-employment checks for al prospective employees, including internal candidates and candidates who have lived or worked outside the UK.
+The governing board will conduct the appropriate pre-employment checks for all prospective employees, including internal candidates and candidates who have lived or worked outside the UK.

 The appropriate DBS and suitability checks will be carried out for all governors, volunteers, and contractors.
+St Helens Council HR Department are delegated this task on behalf of the school through the HR service level agreement.
+School will seek assurances that these checks are completed and that confirmation is received.